 Activities undertaken on site could potentially have some localised and short-term noise impacts in proximity to the works.
-The road works will, for example, require a range of ancillary plant, vehicles and NRMM for cold milling in preparation for carriageway resurfacing.
-Noise will also be generated by using breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effects.
+The road works will, for example, require a range of ancillary plant, vehicles and NRMM for cold milling in preparation for carriageway resurfacing and expansion joint replacement.
+Noise will also be generated by breaking out the existing joints and using breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effects.

-However, the works are not located within a CNMA or CQA, and works will also be completed over 4 nights on a rolling programme, with the aim being to complete the noisiest works by 23:00.
+However, works will be completed over 26 nights on a rolling programme, with the aim being to complete the noisiest works by 23:00.
 In addition, considering the likely sources of noise and vibration, the distance from the point of generation to NSRs, the nature, duration, size and scale of the scheme, and with implementation of the mitigation detailed below, it is unlikely that noise and vibration associated with the works will lead to significant impacts, disruption and/or complaints.
+Moreover, upon completion of the works, there will be no operational impacts on the CNMA.
 The proposed scheme is therefore anticipated to result in temporary minor adverse noise impacts.